CarlSinclair/grav-plugin-seo/README.md

 As there is a lot of changes from previous releases, be careful when updating, as your previously set values might be lost.
 The previous version required to modify your base template, whereas the 2.0+ version of the plugin now adds metadata and microdata automatically to your existing Installation.

-Installing or updating the `SEO` plugin can be done in one of three ways.
-Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install seo`) or manual install by downloading [this plugin](https://github.com/paulmassen/grav-plugin-seo) and extracting all plugin files to
+Installing or updating the `SEO` plugin can be done by downloading [this plugin](https://github.com/CarlSinclair/grav-plugin-seo) and extracting all plugin files to

     /your/site/grav/user/plugins/seo